rpiadam/comet/README.md

 ## System Requirements

-To build and run Comet, you will need:
+To build and run FoxComet, you will need:

  * A supported POSIX-compatible operating system (Linux, macOS, FreeBSD, etc.)
  * A working dynamic library system (shared library support)